IconoclastLabs/rubymotion_cookbook/README.md

 We'll be following along with the actual *[iOS5 Programming Cookbook](http://shop.oreilly.com/product/0636920021728.do)* by Vandad Navandipoor from O'Reilly, starting with chapter two, and porting over the Obj-C code examples as we progress through the book.
 If you have the book and want to add or correct the project, send us a pull request, we'll gladly accept the help!
+Whichever chapter you'd like, because as you can tell, we're not going in strict order either.

 Additionally, we're aware that [BubbleWrap](https://github.com/mattetti/BubbleWrap) exists and we're intentionally avoiding it.
 Wrapping difficult Cocoa libraries with elegant Ruby is a great idea, but we're attempting to map our